Kong/docs.konghq.com/src/gateway/reference/configuration.md

 Changes the limit on the maximum number of open files for worker processes.

-The special and default value of `auto` sets this value to `ulimit -n` with the upper bound limited to 16384 as a measure to protect against excess memory use.
+The special and default value of `auto` sets this value to `ulimit -n` with the upper bound limited to 16384 as a measure to protect against excess memory use, and the lower bound of 1024 as a good default.

 See http://nginx.org/en/docs/ngx_core_module.html#worker_rlimit_nofile